bandang0/theiaonline/tutos/enhancing-output.md

 #### 1. Simulation data section

-This output is defined in the beginning of the `running.simulation.writeOut` method.
-The info of this section can be changed here.
+This output is defined in the beginning of the `running.simulation.Simulation.writeOut` method.
+The info of this section can be changed there.
 Again, a list of strings to write is built (with the curly braces format).

 #### 2. Beam listing section